Dashboard v5 Coming Soon

 02 // Retrieval Workflow

-Memory retrieval is initiated by a user query or an LLM trigger:
+Memory retrieval is initiated by a user query or an LLM trigger.
+The system mirrors the stages of human memory: encoding, storage, and retrieval.

 03 // Design Principles